githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/Q054jOk51KQ.jpg"
     },
     {
-        "name": "Ramping up the difficulty in Falling Bird", "description": "Join Daryl, Joey, Richard, and Shannon as they continue remixing Falling Duck in MakeCode Arcade .
-This stream, we made the game start out easier and get more difficult the longer you play.", "youTubeId": "d1yP5oa8zTU",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/d1yP5oa8zTU.jpg"
-    },
-    {
-        "name": "It takes a bunny to raise a village", "description": "Join Richard, Daryl, Shannon, Joey as we build a crafting game where Thumper the bunny builds log cabins by collecting stones and wood.", "youTubeId": "ePuzNxjySpQ",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/ePuzNxjySpQ.jpg"
-    },
-    {
         "name": "Charge Shot",
         "description": "Join Richard, Shannon, and Vivian as they make a platformer game with a charge-up weapon!", "youTubeId": "FO3wHs4f2r8",